16 Fun Things to do in Myrtle Beach with Kids (adult’s love these too)

 It’s known as the Grand Strand and is home to 14 distinct communities that offer something special to the region.

-From the the surfing breaks on North Myrtle Beach to the pristine natural beauty of Huntington Beach and Myrtle Beach State Park and the family-friendly Cherry Grove Beach, you can find the perfect beach experience for you.
+From the the surfing breaks on North Myrtle Beach to the pristine natural beauty of Huntington Beach and Myrtle Beach State Parks and the family-friendly Cherry Grove Beach, you can find the perfect beach experience for you.

 Some of the best beaches in Myrtle Beach area also include: